apollographql/runtime-testing-framework/docs/src/framework/test-plans.md

 dimension to the matrix (say, `graph_ref`) which will then produce additional undesirable variants.

-In this sort of situation you should make use of the `matrix.include` key, which allows you to define matrix dimensions as _sets_ of values so long as they all contain the same keys.
+In this sort of situation you should make use of the `matrix.include` key, which allows you to define matrix dimensions as _sets_ of values so long as they all contain the same variable names.
 In our example above we would do the following:

 ```yaml
 matrix: